-- (i) an order that the special witness have near him or her a person approved by the judge who may provide him or her with support; - (ii) an order that the evidence of the special witness be given by audio visual link; - (iia) an order admitting into evidence a prior statement of the special witness as if the special witness were an affected child in respect of whom section 5 applies; - (iib) an order that a special hearing be held to take and record evidence as if the special witness were an affected child in respect of whom section 6 applies; - (iic) if an order is made under subparagraph (iib), an order that the special witness not be present at the trial; - (iii) an order that, while the special witness is giving evidence, all persons other than those specified in the order be excluded from the courtroom. - (2A) If a person, who is an alleged victim of a family violence offence, is giving or is to give evidence in a proceeding in which a person has been charged with a family violence offence, a judge -
+- (i) an order that the special witness have near him or her a person approved by the judge who may provide him or her with support; - (ii) an order that the evidence of the special witness be given by audio visual link; - (iia) an order admitting into evidence a prior statement of the special witness as if the special witness were an affected child or prescribed witness in respect of whom section 5 applies; - (iib) an order that a special hearing be held to take and record evidence as if the special witness were an affected person in respect of whom section 6 applies; - (iic) if an order is made under subparagraph (iib), an order that the special witness not be present at the trial: - (iii) an order that, while the special witness is giving evidence, all persons other than those specified in the order be excluded from the courtroom. - (2A) If a person, who is an alleged victim of a family violence offence, is giving or is to give evidence in a proceeding in which a person has been charged with a family violence offence, a judge -

-- (a) must consider whether or not he or she should make an order under paragraph (b); and - (b) may make an order declaring that the person, who is the alleged victim of the family violence offence, is a special witness. - (2B) An order made under subsection (2A) may include any one or more of the orders referred to in subsection (2)(b). - (3) The judge may only approve a person for the purpose of subsection (2)(b)(i) if that person is not, or is not likely to be, a witness in or a party to the proceeding. - (4) A judge may revoke or vary an order made under this section. - (5) A judge is not to make an order under this section in respect of an affected child. - (6) While a special witness is giving evidence by audio visual link, only the following persons may be present in the room with the special witness: - (a) a person approved by the judge for the purpose of subsection (2)(b)(i); - (b) one person employed at the court in which the proceedings are being conducted. - $(7) \ldots \ldots \ldots$
+- (a) must consider whether or not he or she should make an order under paragraph (b); and - (b) may make an order declaring that the person, who is the alleged victim of the family violence offence, is a special witness. - (2B) An order made under subsection (2A) may include any one or more of the orders referred to in subsection (2)(b). - (3) The judge may only approve a person for the purpose of subsection (2)(b)(i) if that person is not, or is not likely to be, a witness in or a party to the proceeding. - (4) A judge may revoke or vary an order made under this section. - (5) A judge is not to make an order under this section in respect of an affected child or a prescribed witness. - (6) While a special witness is giving evidence by audio visual link, only the following persons may be present in the room with the special witness: - (a) a person approved by the judge for the purpose of subsection (2)(b)(i);